BadrIT/seo_pages/README.md

 rake db:migrate
 ```

-You will need to provide a before_action require_admin in an initializer
+You will need to provide a before_action require_admin in an initializer.

-create a file seo_initializer.rb in config/initializers directory
+Create a file seo_initializer.rb in config/initializers directory

 ```ruby
 module SeoPages